How to Hire Software Developers?

 4. Negotiating the deal

-A candidate may have second thoughts about the offered salary or benefits package, or you may opt to throw in some extras to close the deal.
+A candidate may reconsider the offered salary or benefits package, or you may opt to throw in some extras to close the deal.

 After you have a sense of how long each step of the funnel is expected to take and the people who are responsible for making each step, you can fill in the details.
-The recruitment process should be clear to anybody on your team that looks at this funnel.
-The hiring process is a more manageable task when everyone is on the same page.
+The recruitment process should be clear to anyone on your team who reviews this funnel.
+The hiring process becomes a more manageable task when everyone is on the same page.

 2.7 Onboarding and Integration